Stably positive Lyapunov exponents for symplectic linear cocycles over partially hyperbolic diffeomorphisms: Proof of Theorem

-using \ref{cor:transv_finite} again we can make $\dim V'<\dim V^s$.
-As $t'$ and $h^j(t')$ are density points of a set where the $V^u$ and $V^s$ varies continuously then there exists a positive measure subset of $t\in K'$ such that
+using lemma~\ref{lemma:symp_transv} again we can make $\dim V'<\dim V^-$.
+As $t'$ and $h^j(t')$ are density points of a set where the $V^+$ and $V^-$ varies continuously then there exists a positive measure subset of $t\in I$ such that

-We can repeat the argument taking a different homoclinic point $\tz_2$ (i.e the orbit of $\tz_2$ is not in the orbit of $\tz$) with $V'$ instead of $V^s$ such that the new perturbation does not affect the cocycle in the orbit of $\tz$.
-Inductively we can do this with less than $d$ point $\tz_i$ to get that $\supp(m_t)=\emptyset$, for $t$ in a positive measure set, a contradiction.
+If $\hA$ still admits some $m$ $su$-invariant, we can repeat the argument taking a different homoclinic point $z_1,\dots,z_d$ (i.e the orbit of $z_i$ is not in the orbit of $z_j$ for $i\neq j$) with $V'$ instead of $V^-$ such that the new perturbation does not affect the cocycle in the orbit of $z$.
+Inductively, if the perturbed cocycles always admit some $su$-invariant measure, we can do this with less than $d$-point $z_i$ to get that $\supp(m_t)=\emptyset$, for $t$ in a positive measure set, a contradiction.

-Then the perturbed $\hA$ does not admit any $su$-invariant measure. \end{proof}
+Then we can find $A''$ arbitrarily close to $A$ does not admit any $su$-invariant measure.